EichlerLab/asap/README.md

 # ASAP
 Autism Susceptibility Analysis Pipeline with focus in Structural Variants.
 This repo logs tasks involved for this project- either executed sequentially or asynchronously.

+##### System Requirements
+Hardware requirements: Any Processor capable of running x86_64 architecture and at least 128GB of memory.
+Some steps can process samples in parallel, while the steps that handle all samples together scale logarithmically with sample size.
+Software requirements: The developed code mainly depends on the Python3 scientific stack and has been tested on the following system: Ubuntu 22.04.

 ##### Table of Contents
 * [Inputs](#inputs)